-A set of studies on the topic shows several instances where the illusion of transparency affects people in everyday situations:
+In addition to this, the illusion of transparency can also influence people’s thinking in various other scenarios.
+For example, a set of experiments on the topic found several instances where the illusion of transparency affects people in everyday situations:

-- Liars significantly overestimate how well others are able to detect their lies.
+- Liars significantly overestimate how well other people are able to detect their lies.

 - People eating something that tastes bad assume that their disgust is more apparent to observers than it actually is.

 People experience the illusion of transparency because they have a natural egocentric bias, which causes them to rely too heavily on their own perspective when trying to consider the perspective of others.

 Essentially, because you spend the vast majority of your time considering your thoughts and actions from your own perspective, it’s hard for you to adjust from the anchor of your own point of view when you attempt to imagine how others see you.
 This means that even though other people don’t have as much insight into your thought process and mental state as you do, and even though you rationally know that they don’t, it’s difficult for you to remember this when you intuitively estimate what others know about you.

 As such, we tend to naturally assume that other people can easily tell what we think and how we feel, because we know what we think and how we feel, and because it’s difficult for us to remember that other people don’t have as much insight into our mental state as we do.

 The simplest thing you can do in order to reduce the impact that the illusion of transparency has on you, is to simply be aware of it.

 For example, in one study on the topic, researchers examined how telling people about the illusion of transparency influenced their ability to give a public talk.